beheshtraya/django-form-generator/README.md

+Django form generator

-- PostgreSQL used in this project as database.
+> PostgreSQL used in this project as database.
 Form designs are stored in regular relational tables.
 Form data are stored in json format using postgres json type and django JsonField

-- test folder contains some test cases for form design.
+> test folder contains some test cases for form design.
-- screenshots folder contains output pictures in browser using JsonView extension
+> screenshots folder contains output pictures in browser using JsonView extension

-- Database "FormGenDB" should be created in PostgreSQL before migrate
+> Database "FormGenDB" should be created in PostgreSQL before migrate

 --------------------------------------------------------
 --------------------------------------------------------
 --------------------------------------------------------

 How to run:

 	- $: pip install -r requirements.txt
 	- $: python manage.py makemigrations
 	- $: python manage.py migrate
 	- $: python manage.py runserver 127.0.0.1:8000

 Run test (get, add, edit, delete form design):

 	- $: python test/form_design.py